 After considering related case law, the court held that the phrase “include, but are not limited to” is inherently plain and unambiguous and stated that the clear legislative intent was that “the categories listed…are not exhaustive.”
 The Legislature’s use of a similar phrase was meant to convey that the list of examples of the types of activities whose purpose is “agricultural” is not exhaustive, and the statute was not ambiguous.

 The term “farm product” as listed in § 193.461(5), Fla.
 Stat., is defined by § 823.14(3), Fla.
 Stat., as “any…animal…useful to humans.”
 Although aviculture is not explicitly listed in either statute, “animals useful to humans” being a “farm product” authorizes the agricultural exemption, if the McLendons are able to establish that aviculture serves a function useful to humans.
 In support of their argument, the McLendons provided affidavits of an aviculture expert and a veterinarian who opined that aviculture is useful to humans for multiple reasons including companionship, concern for endangered species, entertainment, education, and scientific purposes.

 Based on this evidence, and no rebuttal from the Property Appraiser, the court concluded that at the very least the McLendons’ birds are “useful to humans” as entertainment and companions and, therefore, constitute a farm product as that term is used in §§ 193.461(5), 823.14(3), Fla.
 Stat.
 Hence, the McLendons’ property qualified for an agricultural tax exemption for the part of their parcel used for aviculture.

 Barry Miller Law is familiar with all aspects of real property taxes.
-If you, or someone you know, has legal questions concerning real estate, contact Barry Miller Law for assistance at 407-423-1700 or email us at [email protected] for a free consultation.
+If you, or someone you know, has legal questions concerning real estate, contact Barry Miller Law for assistance at 407-423-1700 or email us at info@BarryMillerLaw.com for a consultation.